Goutte/godot-addon-animated-shape-2d/addons/goutte.animated_shape_2d/README.md

 It comes with an Editor GUI to preview your shapes, in the fashion of the `SpriteFrames` bottom panel.

+You can also use it to "tag" specific animation frames with custom metadata.

 Features
 --------

 - customize a shape for each frame of your animations
+- store metadata for each frame of your animations
 - configurable fallbacks
 - editor GUI, updated in real time
 - copy & pasting, with either shallow of deep copies